|

 Still, this operating system was not the best for the average home user

-because of restrictions on user, unneeded complexity for most, not
+because of restrictions on the user, unneeded complexity for most, not

 compatible with many popular programs that would run on Windows 98, second

 edition, and driver problems.
-It was more stable then Windows 98, second
+It was, however, more stable then Windows 98, second

-The two lines of Windows, each with their strengths and weaknesses-and
+edition.
+The two lines of Windows, had their own strengths and

-the weaknesses in the DOS-based Windows like the freezing in Windows 98,
+weaknesses-and the weaknesses in the DOS-based Windows like the freezing

-second edition --and Windows Me was worse and the limitations for average
+in Windows 98, second edition --and Windows Me was the most problematic

 user beginning in 2001, Windows XP with the two versions Windows XP Home and